microsoft/CsWinRT/README.md

 ## What's New

-See the [releases page](https://github.com/microsoft/CsWinRT/releases) for the most recent C#/WinRT NuGet releases and updates to the .NET 5 SDK.
+C#/WinRT [version 1.1.1](https://github.com/microsoft/CsWinRT/releases/tag/1.1.1.210120.1) is our latest release aligned with the .NET 5 February update.
+See the [releases page](https://github.com/microsoft/CsWinRT/releases) for the most recent C#/WinRT NuGet releases and specific updates to the .NET 5 SDK.
 Details on breaking changes and known issues can be found on the releases page.

 ## Related Projects